 Our atmosphere is familial and supporting.
-We welcome individuals of all backgrounds and physical abilities who express a sincere desire to learn more about the classical martial arts specifically Wadokai Aikido.
 What sets us apart is our approach to training: traditional, serious, and committed.
-We seek various ways to enrich our practice by focusing on the world outside of ourselves through commitment to each other, to our families, and to our community through various service projects.
+We seek various ways to enrich our practice by focusing on the world outside of ourselves through commitment to each other and to our community.

 Aikido is practiced by individuals from all walks of life, both young and old.
-We accept new students on an ongoing and contingent basis, which provides for an opportunity to evaluate a mutual fit for continued studies.
+We accept new students on an ongoing and contingent basis, which provides an opportunity to evaluate a mutual fit for continued studies.
 We encourage individuals of reasonable fitness levels to consider Aikido practice as a key supplement to a healthy and active lifestyle.
-Please note, the minimum age to train is 16 years with parental consent.
+Please note, the minimum age to train is 16 years.

-Aikido study is a lifelong journey in which we seek to take a balanced approach to our training in mind, body, and physical development, which benefits us holistically both on and off the mat.
-Prospective students who may not be the most fit will find our approach to Aikido reasonable and motivating.
+Aikido study is a lifelong journey in which we seek to take a balanced approach to our training in mind, body, and physical development, which benefits us both on and off the mat.
+Prospective students will find our approach to Aikido reasonable and motivating.
 Over time, continued and regular practice will lead to increased levels of fitness and participation.
 Reasonable accommodation will be made in the case of physical limitations, to ensure a safe and productive practice atmosphere for everyone.
 As the great swordsman Miyamoto Mushasi once said, it may seem difficult at first, but everything is difficult at first.

-Paul Laudeman Sensei is currently ranked sandan in Wadokai Aikido under Roy Suenaka Sensei, and has been training in a variety of martial arts since an early age.
-In 2005, Laudeman Sensei began his training in Aikido under Jerome Legions Shihan in Ashland, Virginia.
-Since relocating to Indiana in 2007 and opening the Bloomington dojo, Laudeman Sensei has continued his studies directly with Suenaka Sensei at camps and seminars, as well as with many other noted shihans and senseis from the overall Wadokai organization.
+In 2005, Laudeman Shihan began his training in Aikido under Jerome Legions Shihan in Ashland, Virginia.
+Since relocating to Indiana in 2007 and opening the Bloomington dojo, Laudeman Shihan has continued his studies directly with Suenaka Sensei at camps and seminars.